 - 晚上 (Wǎnshàng / EVENING) – Wind down

 - 夜晚 (Yèwǎn / NIGHT) – Kids sleep while mommy works

 The blocks are inspired by Dr. Maria Montessori’s observations that children (ages 3 and up) have more time to delve deep in their learning before switching tasks.

-Three-hour time blocks also gives room for flexibility for the parent and kids.
+Three-hour time blocks also gives room for flexibility for the whole family.

 Until you come up with your own work-at-home homeschool schedule, here’s our template that you can adapt from.

 3. Sample work-at-home bilingual homeschool routine

 Here is our general homeschool routine when I work at home without our nanny.

 Some adjustments have been made to make being with the kids 24/7 more bearable.

 Note that typical activities like swim, soccer, piano, Chinese lessons, and play dates have all been suspended due to social distancing.